dmd-program/art-design-course-resources/products-services-ux.md

 3. Testing and analysis
    * User testing
+    * Conduct a survey online
+    * Get your friends to test your prototype
+    * Use structured feedback questions to get useful data
    * Performance testing
    * Accessibility evaluation
    * Heuristic evalution: comparing your design to industry benchmarks for usability.
 The [10 Usability Heuristics](https://www.nngroup.com/articles/ten-usability-heuristics/) from the Neilson Norman group are commonly used.